-The effect of the various dates in 2015 is to put most 2015 school spring breaks into five consecutive weeks: those beginning March 7, March 14, March 21, March 28 and April 4.
+The effect of the various dates in 2017 is to spread most 2017 school spring breaks into six consecutive weeks beginning March 11 and continuing until the end of the week beginning April 15.

-It’s based on data from a weighted sample including more than 165 of the largest relevant US public school districts.
+It’s based on data from a weighted sample including almost 280 of the largest relevant US public school districts.

-(For how the database is built, see this.
+(For how the database is built, see the second half of this.
 Weekends are in black, except Easter, in red.
 Click the image to enlarge it.)

 From my updated 2017 Disney World crowd calendar:

 - The week beginning March 4, 2017 has very few kids on break, and I’m classing it as 3/low crowds